Bill Cosby

 William Henry Cosby Jr. (/ˈkɒzbi/ KOZ-bee; born July 12, 1937) is an American former comedian, actor, and media personality.
-Often deemed a trailblazer for African Americans in the entertainment industry, Cosby was a film, television, and stand-up comedy star, with his longest-running live-action role being that of Cliff Huxtable in the sitcom The Cosby Show (1984–1992).
-He also released several stand-up comedy albums and was a popular spokesperson in advertising for decades.
-Cosby was well known in the United States for his fatherly image and gained a reputation as "America's Dad".
-Starting in 2014, however, dozens of allegations of sexual assault were made against him.
-These ended his career and sharply diminished his status as a pop culture icon.
+Often deemed a trailblazer for African Americans in the entertainment industry, Cosby was well known in the United States for his stand-up comedy routines and television career before achieving global recognition for his portrayal of Cliff Huxtable in the sitcom The Cosby Show (1984–1992).
+He was also prolific in advertising for decades and was the recipient of numerous awards and honorary degrees throughout his career, many of which were revoked after dozens of allegations of sexual assault were made against him, starting in 2014 and culminating in a 2018 conviction for aggravated indecent assault.

 Cosby began his career as a stand-up comic at the Hungry I nightclub in San Francisco in 1961, and primarily performed observational comedy in a conversational style.
-He released numerous standup specials starting with Bill Cosby Is a Very Funny Fellow...Right!
+He released LP records of numerous standup specials starting with Bill Cosby Is a Very Funny Fellow...Right!
 (1963) and starred in the comedy film Bill Cosby: Himself (1983).
 Cosby still holds the record for winning the most Grammy Awards for Best Comedy Album, with seven wins.
 His acting career began with a starring role in the NBC secret-agent show I Spy (1965–1968), which broke new ground for African Americans when he made history by winning three Primetime Emmy Awards for Best Actor in a Drama Series, becoming the first black actor to do so.